Research on and with the Outcomes Framework and MARA

 Researchers: Dr. Kim Dunphy and Sue Mullane, University of Melbourne.

-14. Contributos para validação de conteúdo da versão Portuguesa do Quadro de Resultados em Dança Movimento Terapia -MARA e proposta de narrativa de histórias.
+Timing: June-December 2020, funded by University of Melbourne Engagement Grant. - Contributos para validação de conteúdo da versão Portuguesa do Quadro de Resultados em Dança Movimento Terapia -MARA e proposta de narrativa de histórias.
 Mestrado em Educação Artística. – Contributions for content validation of the Portuguese version of the Results Framework in Dance Movement Therapy -MARA and storytelling proposal

 Researchers: Ana Caridade, Instituto Politécnico de Viana do Castelo, Portugal; Professor Doutor Carlos Almeida, Instituto Politécnico de Viana do Castelo, Portugal; Dr. Paula Lebre, University of Lisbon, Portugal.